Esha & Bharat Celebrate Their Baby Shower For The Second Time! View Pictures Here

 Esha Deol With Sister Ahana Deol

-Esha Deol strikes a pose along with her sister Ahana Deol and caption the image as, ''It's that time of the year again... #mybabyshower #part2 a big thank u to my dearest #love @bharattakhtani3 #radhyatakhtani, my darling #sister.''
+Esha Deol strikes a pose along with her sister Ahana Deol and captions the image as, ''It's that time of the year again... #mybabyshower #part2 a big thank u to my dearest #love @bharattakhtani3 #radhyatakhtani, my darling #sister.''

 The Lovely Esha Deol